Lymphoedema

 What is the treatment?

 Lymphoedema cannot be cured but it can usually be controlled so that the complications do not occur later.
-The main treatment is skin care, prevention (and where necessary treatment) of cellulitis, external support, elevation and drainage of the lymphatic vessels.
+The main treatment is skin care, prevention (and where necessary treatment) of cellulitis, compression garments, elevation and drainage of the lymphatic vessels.
 Exercise and weight loss (if you are overweight) are an important part of controlling lymphoedema.
-The ongoing care of lymphoedema is important, and therefore the individual (or carer) needs to incorporate good leg care into your daily routine in order to prevent your leg swelling to worsen and prevent complications.

 Skin care

 Healthy skin is soft and supple.
 In lymphoedema the skin may become thickened and rough, and the site of possible infection.
-Wash your legs daily and carefully dry them.
+Wash the area of concern and carefully dry them.
 Use a good quality moisturiser that suits you and your health professional has recommended, at least daily.
 Avoid scratching, burning or injuring your skin and especially take care when cutting your nails.
 Look out for signs of infection particularly fungal infections between your toes or in any skin folds.

 Treatment of cellulitis